Spitfire (character): 2000s publications

-She appears as a supporting character in Ben Raab and Charlie Adlard's X-Men: Hellfire Club #3 (March 2000); in the story she tells a reporter about an old friend of her father's, whose modern-day descendant is head of the Hellfire Club.
+She appears as a supporting character in Ben Raab and Charlie Adlard's X-Men: Hellfire Club #3 (March 2000); in the story she tells a reporter about an old friend of her father's, whose modern-day descendant is the leader of the Hellfire Club.
 She also appears as a supporting character in Fabian Nicieza and Lewis LaRosa's Citizen V and the V-Battalion: The Everlasting #1 (March 2002); the story begins with a flashback showing her and her future husband at Brian Falsworth's funeral in 1953 and reveals she assisted the titular fictional secret organization run by her brother's lover, Roger Aubrey.

 She next appears as a supporting character in Chuck Austen and Scott Kolins' Avengers #82-84 (July–August 2004); the story sees the re-formation of the Invaders.
 Austen along with Allan Jacobsen and C.P.
-Smith concluded this story in New Invaders #0 (August 2004), which launched a new ongoing series featuring Spitfire as a regular character.
+Smith concluded this story in The New Invaders #0 (August 2004), which launched a new ongoing series featuring Spitfire as a regular character.
 During this run Jacobson and Smith featured her in a number of issues, including; #1-3 (October–December 2004), which reunites her with Jim Hammond and reveals her to be romantically involved with Joey Chapman; #4-5 (January–February 2005), which reveals a psychic connection between her and Hammond and the existence of a vampiric grandson born to her late son and Baroness Blood; and #7-9 (April–June 2005), which sees the dissolution of the team following Hammond's death.

 Ed Brubaker and Steve Epting featured her and Joey Chapman in Captain America #18-21 (July–October 2006); in the story Captain America recruits the two heroes, who are no longer dating, to battle old enemy the Red Skull in London.

-She briefly appears in Jeph Loeb’s Fallen Son: The Death of Captain America #5 (June – August 2007) alongside Union Jack attending the public funeral of Captain America following his death in Civil War.
+She briefly appears in Jeph Loeb’s Fallen Son: The Death of Captain America #5 (June–August 2007) alongside Union Jack attending the public funeral of Captain America following his death in Civil War.